bkenny101/portfolio/README.md

 # portfolio

-Small samples of work created by me
+Small samples of work created by me to display knowledge